TadLeonard/tfatool/README.md

 # tfatool

-Tools for managing files with the Toshiba FlashAir wireless SD card.
+Tools for using the Toshiba FlashAir wireless SD card. `tfatool` is both a library to ease programming around this device and a set of scripts to ease the command line usage of it.
 See [FlashAir API documentation](https://flashair-developers.com/en/documents/api/) for more information.
 Features include:

-* functions for easy usage of FlashAir's [command.cgi](https://flashair-developers.com/en/documents/api/commandcgi/)
+* `tfatool.command`: abstraction of FlashAir's [command.cgi](https://flashair-developers.com/en/documents/api/commandcgi/)
+* `tfatool.config`: abstraction of FlashAir's [config.cgi](https://flashair-developers.com/en/documents/api/configcgi/)
-* functions to facilitate copying/syncing files from FlashAir
+* `tfatool.sync`: functions to facilitate copying/syncing files from FlashAir
+* `flashair-util`: a command line tool for managing files on FlashAir (syncing/copying files, listing files, etc.)
-* a command line tool for syncing FlashAir files with a local directory
+* `flashair-config`: a command line tool for configuring FlashAir
 <img align="right" src="_docs/flashair.jpg">

 # Usage